This post was updated in Q3 2019.

 I really like TAS qualification.
 It centers on four simple questions: Is there an opportunity?
 Can we compete?
 Can we win?
 Is it worth winning?
 We adopted the TAS program at Viant and standardized it into our sales operating model.

 The TAS model is also easy to remember and deals strategically with the go/ no go business decision.
 The last question – “Is it worth winning?” is particularly powerful because so often a deal can appear win-able, but with a thoughtful approach, it still may not be worth pursuing.
+TAS is a great model and easy to remember.
+It asks the important question “is it worth winning” which others do not.
+However, TAS like BANT is all about us not a collaborative qualification approach.

 Is there an opportunity?